-Another option allows you to select categories for which secondary titles should be activated.
-Here also you can select none to use all available categories.
-You can also limit secondary title functionality for certain posts and pages by adding their IDs on post IDs box.
+The plugin also allows you to select categories to enable secondary titles.
+Here also, select none to include all available categories.
+You can also limit secondary title functionality for certain posts and pages by adding their IDs to the post IDs box.

-Default format for title and secondary title is %secondary_title%: %title% which shows prefixed secondary post title on main post title but you can change this format by interchanging variable locations and using your own heading tags in between.
-Use
+The default format for title and secondary title is %secondary_title%: %title% which shows a prefixed secondary post title on the main post title but you can change this format by interchanging the locations of variables and using your own heading tags in between.
+Simply use

 %title% for the main title and